JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ### Thread-local state

-Julia code naturally tends to be purely functional (no side effects or mutation), or only uses local mutation, so migrating to full thread-safety will hopefully be easy in many cases.
+Julia code naturally tends to be purely functional (no side effects or mutation), or to use only local mutation, so migrating to full thread-safety will hopefully be easy in many cases.
 But if your code uses shared state and you'd like to make it thread-safe, there is some work to do.